Thread-Safe Singleton Design Pattern in C#

 }

-The way we have created the above Singleton Class, it is not Thread-Safe in a Multithreaded environment.
-That means, it is possible that two threads at the same time, check the if (instance == null) condition and it is also possible that both the threads found the condition as true and hence it will end up creating two instances of the Singleton Class.
+The way we have created the above Singleton Class is not Thread-Safe in a Multithreaded environment.
+That means two threads may check the if (instance == null) condition at the same time, and it is also possible that both threads found the condition true, resulting in two instances of the Singleton Class being created.

 using System;